Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Results and Discussions

 Once robust action policies are established with $\alpha = \left\{ 0.1, 0.2, 0.3, 0.4 \right\}$, we analyze how the state action value distribution of these robust models, along with the standard DDPG model, responds to adversarial perturbations.
 Adversarial observations are generated using the Frank-Wolfe optimization algorithm as stated in Algorithm \ref{alg:adv_state}, and the resulting value distributional shifts are depicted in Figure \ref{figure7_dist_shift}.
 Specifically, we compare value distributions under both benign conditions (no adversarial attack) and adversarial conditions where the attack magnitude is set to $\epsilon = 2.5$.

-A detailed distributional analysis reveals that the shift in the state-action value distribution, i.e. $\mathbf{d}^{\alpha}_{\epsilon}$, exhibits a linear increase with increasing $\epsilon$ in all models.
+While a strict Lipschitz condition may not hold globally across all adversarial inputs, our empirical results provide evidence that small Wasserstein shifts in value distribution are correlated with the bounded changes in observed returns.
+In Figure \ref{figure8_shift_plot}b , we observe a monotonic, approximately linear relationship between the adversarial magnitude $\epsilon$ and the value distribution shift across the policies in the ensemble $\mathbf{d}^{\alpha}_{\epsilon}$ which suggests near-Lipschitz behaviour within the tested $\epsilon \in \left [0.5, 2.5 \right ]$.
 In particular, for $\alpha = 0.3$, the magnitude of the distributional shift remains lower compared to other robust models.
 This trend is evident in Figure \ref{figure7_dist_shift}, where the mode of distribution of $\alpha = 0.3$ is closely aligned with that of the standard DDPG model, in contrast to other robust policies.

-Next, we examine the behavior of $\mathbf{p}_{\textup{true}}$ that normalizes the distribution shift $\mathbf{d}_{\epsilon}$ according to (\ref{eq:43}).
+Next, we examine the behavior of $\mathbf{p}_{\textup{true}}$ that normalizes the distribution shift $\mathbf{d}_{\epsilon}$.
 The multiplicative factor $k_{\textup{mult}}$ that ensures a probability of 10\% of selecting non-optimal models during deployment.
 A distinct variation in $p_{\textup{true}}$ is observed between low and high values of $\epsilon$.
 Specifically, for $\alpha = 0.3$, $p_{\textup{true}}$ is the highest compared to DDPG and other robust action models.
 However, at $\epsilon = 1.0$, $p_{\textup{true}}$ is maximized for $\alpha = 0.2$, reinforcing the rationale behind employing DTS sampler instead of standard TS.
 A sharp transition in Bernoulli rewards is also expected between $\epsilon = 0.5$ and $\epsilon = 1.0$.
 Furthermore, as $\epsilon$ increases from 1.5 to 2.5, the relative decline in $p_{\textup{true}}$ amongst the action robust models diminishes, with $\alpha = 0.3$ consistently yielding the highest value of $p_{\textup{true}}$.
-These findings suggest that the DTS should be trained to switch amongst the action robust models at a higher frequency to mitigate the impact of adversarially induced distributional shifts.
+These findings suggest that the meta-policy based DTS is to be trained to switch amongst the action robust models at a higher frequency to mitigate the impact of adversarially induced distributional shifts.

 Consequently, we progressively train the DTS sampler using the $p_{\textup{true}}$ values that correspond to varying $\epsilon \in \left [0.5, 2.5 \right ] $, with a critical shift at $\epsilon = 1.0$, as illustrated in Figure \ref{figure4_schematic}.
 Additionally, for ablation studies, alternative sampling strategies such as undiscounted TS \cite{agrawal2012analysis}, epsilon-greedy (EPS) \cite{dann2022guarantees}, and upper confidence bound (UCB) \cite{garivier2011upper} have been evaluated.
 Although no significant differences are observed in overall rewards, the DTS algorithm exhibits superior safety performance in testing environments containing multiple dynamic obstacles, as illustrated in Figure \ref{figure9_samp_plot} for $\epsilon = \left \{2.0, 2.5 \right\} $.